14 Health Benefits Of Aloe Vera (Ghrita Kumari) You Should Know

 5. Muscle Weakness

 Supplementation with aloe vera has been shown to weaken muscles, especially in diabetics.
 Although the exact mechanism behind this is uncertain, it is generally accompanied by abdominal cramps.
-In addition to this, the studies that looked into this side effect only noted the effects of short-term (6–12 weeks) supplementation.
-Further studies are required to fully understand the long-term benefits and side effects.26
+In addition to this, the studies that looked into this side effect only looked at short-term (6–12 weeks) supplementation.
+Further studies are required to fully understand the long-term benefits and side effects.50

 6. Risk Of Cancer

 One study conducted on rats found that when non-decolorized whole-leaf extracts of aloe vera were added to water, they caused cancer in female rats.
 However, decolorized aloe extract did not.
-Decolorizing refers to the process of removing the anthraquinones from aloe vera.27 28 This points to the fact that aloin and other anthraquinones are the main carcinogenic compounds in aloe vera.
+Decolorizing refers to the process of removing the anthraquinones from aloe vera.51 52 This points to the fact that aloin and other anthraquinones are the main carcinogenic compounds in aloe vera.

 How To Use Aloe Vera